petevieira/node-ble-hr/readme.md

 - After a few seconds, you should see RRI data printed to the terminal

 ## Notes
-I searched for a good Python-based solution (in late 2018) and was unsatisfied with solutions.
+I searched for a good Python-based solution (in late 2018) and found nothing suitable.
 This was the best option available and plays nice with Python via the `subprocess` module and pipe of stdout. (see [here](https://stackoverflow.com/a/52940833/695804) for some example code).

 Based on [node-h7-hr](https://github.com/jakelear/node-h7-hr), which pulls HR only.
 Took some time to figure out how the bytes were laid out for RRI.